Serial killer: Inside and outside the United States

 The unidentified killer Jack the Ripper, who has been called the first modern serial killer, killed at least five women, and possibly more, in London in 1888.
 He was the subject of a massive manhunt and investigation by the Metropolitan Police, during which many modern criminal investigation techniques were pioneered.
 A large team of policemen conducted house-to-house inquiries, forensic material was collected and suspects were identified and traced.
 Police surgeon Thomas Bond assembled one of the earliest character profiles of the offender.

 The Ripper murders also marked an important watershed in the treatment of crime by journalists.
 While not the first serial killer in history, Jack the Ripper's case was the first to create a worldwide media frenzy.
 The dramatic murders of financially destitute women in the midst of the wealth of London focused the media's attention on the plight of the urban poor and gained coverage worldwide.
 Jack the Ripper has also been called the most infamous serial killer of all time, and his legend has spawned hundreds of theories on his real identity and many works of fiction.

-H. H. Holmes was one of the first documented modern serial killers in the United States, responsible for the death of at least nine victims in the early 1890s.
-The case gained notoriety and wide publicity through possibly sensationalized accounts in William Randolph Hearst's newspapers.
-At the same time in France, Joseph Vacher became known as "The French Ripper" after killing and mutilating 11 women and children.
+H. H. Holmes was a serial killer in the United States, responsible for the death of at least nine victims in the early 1890s.
+The case was one of the first involving a serial murderer that gained widespread notoriety and publicity through sensationalized accounts in William Randolph Hearst's newspapers.
+However, at the same time of the Holmes case, in France, Joseph Vacher became known as "The French Ripper" after killing and mutilating 11 women and children.
 He was executed in 1898 after confessing to his crimes.